tpportugal/tpp_valhalla/docs/mjolnir/data_sources.md

 All OpenStreetMap data is licensed under the [ODbL](http://opendatacommons.org/licenses/odbl/), a [share-alike](https://en.wikipedia.org/wiki/Share-alike) license, which also requires attribution.

-## Transitland
+## TPP

-[Transitland](https://transit.land/) provides public transit information to Valhalla.
+[TPP](https://docs.tpp.pt/) provides public transit information to Valhalla.
 This data is connected to the OSM road and path network to provide seamless multimodal routing.
-A licensing overview of Transitland is provided [here](https://transit.land/an-open-project/).
-Transit feed license details can be found [here](https://transit.land/feed-registry/).
+A licensing overview of TPP is provided [here](https://docs.tpp.pt/an-open-project/).
+Transit feed license details can be found [here](https://api.tpp.pt/feed-registry/).

 ## Elevation data